piephai/V2Ray/README.md

 ## Setting up a V2ray Server

+### Digital Ocean Account Setup

 1. **Create a Digital Ocean Account:**
-   - Sign up for a Digital Ocean account using a referral link, like this one: [Digital Ocean Referral Link](https://m.do.co/c/648197605dfe)
+   - Sign up for a Digital Ocean account using a referral link, like this one: [Digital Ocean Referral Link](https://m.do.co/c/648197605dfe) this will give you $200 of credit to be used witihin 2 months.
-   - Note: Students can get $200 credit for a year, while the referral program provides 2 months of credit.
+   - Note: Students can get $200 credit for a year via Github Education.

 2. **Add Billing Information:**
    - Add your billing information by linking a credit card to your Digital Ocean account.
 While other cloud providers can be used, AWS is not recommended due to potential issues.

+### Droplet Creation and Configuration

 3. **Create a Droplet:**
    - In the top right-hand corner, click "Create" and then select "Droplets."